-- Approximately a fifth of respondents indicated as chronically homeless (19%) reported that this was their "first time homeless," within the last three years, and that they had been homeless for over a year. - Among these first-time homeless, the average number of months homeless was 22.5 months. - o Two-thirds of these first-time homeless claimed that they had been continuously homeless for over 16 months.
+- Approximately a fifth of respondents indicated as chronically homeless (19%) reported that this was their "first time homeless," and that they had been homeless for over a year. - Among these first-time homeless, the average number of months homeless was 22.5 months. - o Two-thirds of these first-time homeless claimed that they had been continuously homeless for over 36 months.

-Figure 8:

-Number of times homeless during the past 3yrs

-Among Chronically Homeless (N=803)
+Figure 8: Number of times homeless during the past 3yrs Among Chronically Homeless